 [ ] Do you have a security system or cameras in your home that I should be aware of?
 (Regardless of answer, you should assume that there are security cameras in the home and conduct yourself accordingly.)

 [ ] Are there other people that may appear in/around the owner’s home?
-(Housekeeper, lawn care, relatives, etc.)
+(Housekeeper, lawn care, relatives, etc.) Are there any other pet care services booked at the time of this stay (a regular dog walker)?

 [ ] What are drop-off and pick-up times?